MartinStokholm/NGK_Repo/jour1/handin/exer4.md

 ```

 ### The content of the request header

-In the request header, can bee seen from the keyword GET to the escape sequence \r\n in the snippet below.
+In the request header, can bee seen from the keyword GET to the escape sequence "\\r\\n" in the snippet below.
 The GET key word is followed by the requested page.
 After the esquence sequence the statistics of the packeds transfer.